 You must declare a specific major area of study.
 You may choose an Associate’s degree or transfer program.
 Our catalogs list the requirements for various majors.
 If you are undecided about your major course of study, we suggest you discuss your educational objective with an academic counselor.

 - San Diego Mesa College Baccalaureate Pilot Program: You may declare that your major is the Health Information Management (HIM) Program only after being admitted into the program.

 B. EDUCATIONAL PLAN

-We strongly recommend that you obtain a counselor-approved Educational Program Plan*.
-Your educational plan is an unofficial outline of the courses you need to complete your major.
+We strongly recommend that you obtain a counselor-approved Academic Plan*.
+Your Academic Plan is an unofficial outline of the courses you need to complete your major.
 You use it as a guide to see how many credits and required courses you have completed at all colleges, and how many more credits and required courses you need to complete your educational objective.

 *To get an Educational Plan, you must make an appointment with an academic counselor at your campus.

 C. STUDENTS TRANSFERRING FROM ANOTHER COLLEGE